LevelUpSoftware/PocketSmith.NET/README.md

 Dependency injection uses the ASP.Net Core service provider to automatically manage dependencies.
 This method requires the userId and apiKey to be stored in the application configuration.
 It uses MIcrosofts IConfiguration interface.
 You can store these parameters in appsettings.json, Azure configuration, etc.

 Let's use the appsettings.json file for ASP.Net Core as an example.
-Here we've just added a section for the pocketsmith configs to the default file in a new ASP.Net Core project.
+Here we've just added a section for the pocketsmith configs to the default settings file in a new ASP.Net Core project.

 ```
 {
-  "Logging": {
-    "LogLevel": {
-      "Default": "Information",
-      "Microsoft.AspNetCore": "Warning"
-    }
-  },
-  "AllowedHosts": "*",
   "pocketSmith": {
     "userId": 12345,
     "apiKey": "insert_apiKey_here"